whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/sphinx-open-source-search-server.md

 `rank_fields` is designed to work as follows.
 Only the keyword occurrences in the ranked fields get processed when computing ranking factors.
 Any other occurrences are ignored (by ranking, that is).

-Note a slight caveat here: for _query-level_ factors, only the _query_ itself can be analyzed, not the index data.
+Note a slight caveat here: for *query-level* factors, only the *query* itself can be analyzed, not the index data.

-This means that when you do not explicitly specify the fields in the query, the query parser _must_ assume that the keyword can actually occur anywhere in the document.
+This means that when you do not explicitly specify the fields in the query, the query parser *must* assume that the keyword can actually occur anywhere in the document.
 And, for example, `MATCH('hello world _category1234')` will compute `query_word_count=3` for that reason.
-This query does indeed have 3 keywords, even if `_category1234` never _actually_ occurs anywhere except `sys` field.
+This query does indeed have 3 keywords, even if `_category1234` never *actually* occurs anywhere except `sys` field.

-Other than that, `rank_fields` is pretty straightforward. _Matching_ will still work as usual.
-But for _ranking_ purposes, any occurrences (hits) from the “system” fields can be ignored and hidden.
+Other than that, `rank_fields` is pretty straightforward. *Matching* will still work as usual.
+But for *ranking* purposes, any occurrences (hits) from the “system” fields can be ignored and hidden.

-## Operations: “siege mode”, temporary global query limits
+## Operations: “siege mode”, Temporary Global Query Limits

-Sphinx `searchd` now has a so-called “siege mode” that temporarily imposes server-wide limits on _all_ the incoming `SELECT` queries, for a given amount of time.
+Sphinx `searchd` now has a so-called “siege mode” that temporarily imposes server-wide limits on *all* the incoming `SELECT` queries, for a given amount of time.
 This is useful when some client is flooding `searchd` with heavy requests and, for whatever reason, stopping those requests at other levels is complicated.

 Siege mode is controlled via a few global server variables.
 The example just below will introduce a siege mode for 15 seconds, and impose limits of at most 1000 processed documents and at most 0.3 seconds (wall clock) per query: